the-write-one/datadog-quickstart/QuickStart.md

 ![Check Metric](050_Check_Metric.png)

-and in Hosts view:
+and in the Hosts view:

 ![Check Metric in Hosts](060_Check_Metric_Host.png)

-5. Change your check's collection interval so that it only submits the metric once every 45 seconds.
+5. We change our "check"'s collection interval so that it only submits the metric once every 45 seconds.

 **Bonus Feature:** Change the collection interval without modifying the Python check file you created?